The Function of Mindfulness

 Located in the heart of Chelsea, Kadampa Meditation Center NYC provides meditation classes and teachings throughout NYC and the greater New York area.

 We offer evening meditation classes on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays, and morning meditation classes on Tuesdays and Sundays that are suitable for newcomers.
 Our lunchtime meditations and after-work meditations are only a half-hour long and a great way to get a taste of meditation.
-We also have a monthly introductory classes, Learn the Fundamentals of Buddhist Meditation, and on occasional Sundays Awakening the Heart ,as well as regular day and weekend meditation courses and retreats.
+We also have a monthly introductory classes, Learn the Fundamentals of Buddhist Meditation, and on occasional weekends Awakening the Heart ,as well as regular day and weekend meditation courses and retreats.